 Understanding where (or rather, on which device) your customer conversations will be taking place is essential as consumers become both more digital and more mobile.

 Phone is obviously a convenient channel for the mobile age, since consumers can call a support team from anywhere.
 Yet troubleshooting technical issues that require you to make changes on your mobile device while talking to a support representative on your phone can make things a little tricky.

 Live chat support is made for exactly this purpose – to help people navigate an issue while they’re on the web.
 For many businesses, their website is the core of their product.
-When there’s a question, live chat offers the most context, making it easier to resolve customer issues.
+When there’s a question, contact center live chat offers the most context, making it easier to resolve customer issues.

 Phone is obviously the most intimate of contact channels.
 When you want to make a personal touch, you either meet in person or talk on the phone.
 If you throw a party and invite me over Facebook, I might come… if I have time.
 Invite me by giving me a personal phone call, however, and I’ll make sure I’m there.